kenanwang/username.github.io/resources.md

 Strategic thinking is key to product management, [*Good Strategy, Bad Strategy*](https://a.co/d/fYfWCyJ) is the defining text on business strategy.

-If you are an enterprise product manager it pays to understand the principles of how companies become productive, there is no better book on this subject than [*High Output Management*](https://a.co/d/aF67BI5)
+If you are an enterprise product manager it pays to understand how companies ensure productivity, there is no better book on this subject than [*High Output Management*](https://a.co/d/aF67BI5)

 ### Writing
 Good writing is indistinguishable from good thinking.